francescoveri/deliberation-within-ai/README.md

 For the final archived replication release, it is preferable to deposit a version in which the mapping has already been checked and `INSPECT_ONLY <- FALSE`, so that the analysis runs without manual editing.

+## Configuration used in the reported experiment

+The deposited batch experiment consists of 20 runs: 10 structured-pipeline runs and 10 direct-deliberation runs.
+All runs used openai/gpt-5.4-mini with temperature = 0 and 10 simulated participants.
+The structured condition used two deliberative groups, while the direct condition used a single group.

+Uploaded instructions: Climate and Innovation Act Should Swiss people adopt the Climate and Innovation Act?

+On the June the Swiss electorate will vote on the Federal Act on Climate Protection Targets, In-novation and Strengthening Energy Security (indirect counter-proposal to the Glacier Initiative).

+10 participants
+Defaults socio-demographic

+Switzerland imports around three quarters of its energy.
+All the mineral oil and natural gas con-sumed in Switzerland comes from abroad.
+These fossil fuels will not be available indefinitely and they place a heavy burden on the climate.
+In order to reduce environmental pollution and de-pendence on other countries, the Federal Council and Parliament want to reduce the consump-tion of oil and gas.
+At the same time, the aim is to produce more energy in Switzerland.
+In terms of the bill, Switzerland will gradually reduce its consumption of mineral oil and natural gas.
+The goal is for Switzerland to become climate neutral by 2050.
+The bill introduces measures to reduce energy consumption.
+Those who replace their oil, gas or electric heating will receive financial assistance.
+In addition, companies that invest in climate-friendly technologies will be supported.
+The bill is an indirect counter-proposal to the Glacier Initiative.
+Unlike that initiative, it does not aim to ban fossil fuels such as petrol, diesel, heating oil and gas.
+A referendum has been called against the bill.

 ## Reproducibility note

 The simulation applications record model choice, temperature, participant/group configuration, and run identifiers.
 However, exact textual reproduction of LLM outputs should not be expected.
 Model APIs are stochastic and provider-side model versions may change over time.